Car insurance is expensive; you need to push down the cost of your premium so here are our top 12 ways to help you get the best car insurance deal

 Be precise when giving your annual mileage, it’s true the lower the distance you drive, the less your insurance premium.

 10. Add an experienced driver to your car insurance policy

 Adding an experienced named driver to your insurance is another way to lower your car insurance.

 When you are shopping around, go back to your current insurer and ask them to beat your best quote.

 12. Insurers offering breakdown cover

-Sometimes insurers offer car breakdown cover with the policy.
-You may find this is not the best price and level of cover available.
+Sometimes insurers provide car breakdown cover with the policy.
+You may find this is not the best price and level of Cover available.